 Volunteers are a vital part of the Hospice of the Valleys team.
 They bring caring concern, comfort and compassion to patients and families.
 Volunteers can become sensitive to patients' unique needs and are able to communicate those needs to Hospice of the Valleys' staff.

 A variety of volunteer opportunities are available, whether you have limited time to give or have a more flexible schedule.
 And, if you prefer, volunteer opportunities are available beyond working with patients and families.
 All volunteers support the work and purpose of Hospice of the Valleys, regardless of their specific duties.

-Hospice of the Valleys volunteers must complete a 15 hour intensive training program which is available online or at our office.
+Hospice of the Valleys volunteers must attend a comprehensive, 16 hours of classroom time and 10 hours of self-study training.
 Volunteers gain valuable in-depth knowledge and understanding of the hospice philosophy and concept of care.
-Hospice always has the need for volunteers in patient care, bereavement, office, sewing projects and fundraising.

 Below is a video from the Menifee City Council Meeting where longtime Hospice of the Valleys volunteer, Patricia Jones, received an award for the many volunteer hours she has committed to the community.